 If this is the first time you’re using a bail bondsman you probably have a lot of questions about how the process works.

-Let us take you step by step inside a typical case that we deal with.
+Let us take you step by step inside a typical case that we deal with in 2016.

 STEP 1.
 The defendant gets arrested for domestic violence, which is a $50,000 bail as set by the judge.

 STEP 2.
 The defendant’s family member doesn’t know that when he calls us.
 They just know that he was at home when he got arrested.